mgolladaywork1/MgNg-learning-journey/README.md

 $ ng generate @angular/material:dashboard --name baseMatDashboard
 $ ng generate @angular/material:table -- name baseMatTable
 ```
->To findout which item you can generate through @angular/material, check it out under node_modules folder, @angular, material, schematics
+>To findout which item you can generate through @angular/material, check it out under node_modules folder, @angular, material, schematics.
+You will see 'nav' folder, 'dashboard' folder, 'table' folder, etc...
 (there are rapit changes in the schematics section, make sure the names are correct, please. )

 To add to your component’s html: